2.2 Build and retain talent for the innovation economy (two action items)

 Contact: Eric Nakajima

 Launched the MassTech Intern Partnership, a public-private partnership generating tech sector internship opportunities.
-Created as part of the Jobs Bill legislation that was passed by the Legislature and signed by Governor Patrick in 2012, the Intern Partnership’s goal is to capture more of the outstanding talent that passes through Massachusetts universities and colleges into the state’s tech sector.
+Created as part of the Jobs Bill legislation that was passed by the Legislature and signed in 2012, the Intern Partnership’s goal is to capture more of the outstanding talent that passes through Massachusetts universities and colleges into the state’s tech sector.
 The Intern Partnership is targeted to growth areas within the tech sector, including big data, robotics, health IT, digital gaming, e-commerce, and mobile communications.

 MassTech accepts online applications from students and tech sector companies, matching them through a portal at www.masstech.org/intern.
 MassTech will provide a stipend of up to $4,800 to each eligible company that hires an intern through the Partnership.
 Matching funds are required from participating companies, and there is a maximum of 2 intern stipends per company.